Information for term Leadership & Service in Youth Development

 ActivitiesClick to Open

 Activities & Excursions

-- View the brightly colored colonial buildings along Paseo Montejo, the tree-lined street known as Mérida’s “Champs Elysees.”
+- Enjoy the brightly colored colonial buildings along Paseo Montejo, the tree-lined street known as Mérida’s “Champs Elysees”.

-- Tour the Museum of Contemporary Art and city art galleries.
+- Tour the Music Palace and city art galleries.

 Sample Overnight Excursions